HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/storage/new-hpovlogicaljbod.md

 ### -AvailableDriveType &lt;HPOneView.Storage.AvailableDriveType&gt;

-When attempting to create a logical JBOD, specify the availabe drive type from `Get-HPOVAvailableDriveType`.
+When attempting to create a logical JBOD, specify the availabe drive type from Get-HPOVAvailableDriveType.

 | Aliases | None |
 | :--- | :--- |